seamusdemora/PiFormulae/UsefulShellTricks.md

 * First: in the [RPi-Distro repo](https://github.com/RPi-Distro/repo/issues/369), where I was told this was a "Documentation issue", and should be filed in the Documentation repo.
 * Second: in the [Documentation repo](https://github.com/raspberrypi/documentation/issues/3585#event-12354374925), where I was told it was **not** a Documentation issue - it was a software (RPi-Distro) issue!

-IOW - I got *the run-around* by Raspberry Pi miscreants!
+IOW - I got *the run-around*!
 And it gets worse: Apparently I have been *banned from posting in the RPi-Distro repo for life*!
 You see the Organization at its worst in these exchanges.

-However: I [**have made some progress**](https://github.com/seamusdemora/PiFormulae/blob/master/BluetoothAudio-RPi3A-BookwormLite.md).
-The Bluetooth issues have not been completely resolved, but the `pipewire/wireplumber` packages, and the [bluez-alsa repo](https://github.com/Arkq/bluez-alsa) represent two significant steps forward.
-Stay tuned!
+However: I [**have made some progress**](https://github.com/seamusdemora/PiFormulae/blob/master/BluetoothAudio-BookwormLite.md).
+The Bluetooth issues have been *mostly* resolved.
+The `pipewire/wireplumber` packages, and the [bluez-alsa repo](https://github.com/Arkq/bluez-alsa) represent two significant steps forward.
+See the [new recipe](https://github.com/seamusdemora/PiFormulae/blob/master/BluetoothAudio-BookwormLite.md).

 ## Change the modification date of a file